 - IT skills.

-The UK's insurance market is the largest in Europe and third largest in the world, employing around 315,000 people (Association of British Insurers (ABI), UK Insurance - Key Facts 2014).
-The majority of surveyors work for general insurance companies, but some are employed by larger firms of insurance brokers (the intermediaries between clients and insurance companies).
+The majority of surveyors work for general insurance or reinsurance companies, but some are employed by larger firms of insurance brokers (the intermediaries between clients and insurance companies).

 Engineering surveyors usually work for specialist engineering insurance companies.
-Other surveyors might work for specialist insurance surveying firms, loss adjusting companies or risk management consultancies.
+Other surveyors might work for specialist insurance surveying firms, loss adjusting companies, life insurance or assurance companies or risk management consultancies.

 Because of mergers that have taken place in recent years, many insurance companies are large organisations.
-The top ten general insurance and life and pension insurance groups are the most likely to recruit and train graduates through formal schemes.
+The major general insurance and life and pension insurance groups are the most likely to recruit and train graduates through formal schemes.

 Look for job vacancies at: